 Harold Wilson once observed, and pengovsky is fond of repeating, that a week in politics is a long time.
-Rarely was this more true than in Slovenia these days, where Jože P. Damijan’s antics on national television seem all but forgotten.
+Rarely was this more true than in Muddy Hollows these days, where Jože P. Damijan’s antics on national television seem all but forgotten.

 The one-time PM-hopeful was replaced in the news cycle by the EU parliament debate on media freedom in Slovenia (plus Hungary and Poland), Karl Erjavec quitting DeSUS (again), Zdravko Počivalšek of SMC sending a CYA letter to everyone and Ljudmila Novak of NSi denying that she’s about to launch her own party.
 And you know what that other British PM had to say about denials.